mooncityorg/pumpfun-bundler/README.md

 Watch out for other scammers on GitHub - they either sell my outdated program which has been closed or simply selling blank files.

+Specifically Bigmovers - he is stealing my code and reselling broken code.
+BE AWARE!!!

 **Other tools**